 - What is a Trust?

-About KROST’s Estate & Trust, Gift and Probate Services
+About KROST’s Estate and Gift, Trust, and Probate Services

 Our estate planning team assists with the transition of family wealth and estate succession.
-Our team of experts has over 80 years of combined experience working with family-owned and privately held companies, as well as high-net-worth individuals.
+Our team of experts has over 90 years of combined experience working with family-owned and privately held companies, as well as high-net-worth individuals.
 Our primary goal is to assist individuals and their attorneys to effectively transfer wealth while minimizing unnecessary estate, gift, and generation-skipping taxes.
-In addition, we can coordinate all of your Estate & Trust, Gift and Probate needs to ensure a smooth transition while minimizing emotional, tax, and administrative burdens.
+In addition, we can coordinate all of your Trust, probate, and estate planning needs to ensure a smooth transition while minimizing emotional, tax, and administrative burdens.

 Get Free Download of KROST Will & Trust Asset Legacy Planner